It hides really well. See it? |

 All the people I met, and the places I stayed created who I am now.
 Now I have a code.
 I learned a lot and did eventually got the things accomplished that I wrote on my walls.
 One of them was Olive.
 If you believe in Magic, the house bike was the wand that bamphed Olive into my life.

 The only part of that is.
 I had to lose the magic wand to be with the girl.
 It's the first rule of having a girlfriend, "Women love living where there is plumbing".
+We didn't both fit very well but we did have some swell times before I lent the house bike to a friend.

 He had just had a new child and wanted a little place to keep in his own head space.
 Well guess what?
 His child is a full fledged kid and the house bike just returned after all these years (almost 6).
 It's beat all to hell and rusty raggedy.